 What Is The Future For WiFi In Schools?

 The EMF radiation on which WiFi depends–from sources including routers, mobile phones, and baby monitors—is orders of magnitude stronger than the natural amount of radiation life on earth evolved alongside for millions of years.

 Children are so vulnerable to WiFi because their nervous systems are still developing.
-They have thinner skulls, so their brains take in more of the radiation, increasing the risk of cancer and brain tumors.
+They have thinner skulls, so their brains absorb more of the radiation, increasing the risk of cancer and brain tumors.

 The best practice to keep our children safe is to take the appropriate measures to reduce exposure.

-Devices in schools can still be used as learning devices, but they should be hardwired whenever possible.
-This would allow for schools to still be innovative and up-to-date on technology without putting children’s health at increased risk.
+Adhering to the above guidelines means that devices in schools can still be used for learning—they should simply be used in the safest way possible.
+This would allow schools to remain innovative and up-to-date on technology without putting the health of their students at increased risk.

 Putting these practices into use is what will help us minimize children’s risk of developing cancer and other health conditions, even at a young age.
-The amount of WiFi they are exposed to in school can be avoided or greatly reduced without compromising the quality of their education.
+The amount of WiFi they are exposed to in school can be avoided or significantly reduced without compromising the quality of their education.